I have been preoccupied with considerations of my future.

 I’m looking at the final third (if I’m lucky).

-My brother and I need to help each other care for our respective families (where we are currently geographically separated between OR and WY), and that will best be accomplished if we collect and centralize as a Family (in ME).
-We’d also like to extend that care to the community in which we will find ourselves… hence Sure Would (which will be based in a forested part of Columbia Falls, ME).
+My brother and I need to help each other care for our respective families (where we had been geographically separated between OR and WY), and we decided that would best be accomplished if we collected and centralized as a Family (in ME).
+We’ also wanted to extend that care to the community in which we would find ourselves… hence Sure Would (which will be based in a forested part of Columbia Falls, ME).

-While the actual move will be from Eugene, OR, to Machias, ME, that pairing isn’t as lyrical/poetic as Portland-to-Portland.
+While the actual move was from Eugene, OR, to Machias, ME, that pairing isn’t as lyrical/poetic as Portland-to-Portland.

 It took a while to get a nice balance between lead and background, and I am very happy with the result.

-And when all is said and done, there are people whom I am not going to want to be a continent away from.
+When all is said and done, though, there are people whom I do not want to be a continent away from.

 Or an incontinent, really, now that you mention it.